cssgunc/carolinacloset/README.md

 ### CSV Import

 CSV import (`appendCSV()` in `item-service.js`) currently uses a custom SQL query to insert items.
 Ideally, we would like to use Sequelize's built-in functions, like [`bulkCreate`](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-bulkCreate).
-However, Carolina Cupboard would like to add counts if they try to import an already existing item.
+However, Carolina Closet would like to add counts if they try to import an already existing item.
 Currently, `bulkCreate` does not support this feature, and can only replace counts.
 Please keep an eye on updates to Sequelize that may allow this functionality.

 ### Deleting Items/Transactions